Diastasis Recti Prevention & Rehabilitation

 Open Below Naval

 Open Above Naval

 During pregnancy, it is normal to experience some degree of diastasis recti separation due to rapid expansion of the uterus in a relatively short period of time.
-With that said, it is possible for the tissues to return to their original position post-childbirth.
+In many cases, the dense line of connective tissue ("linea alba") that joins the rectus abdominis muscles together can return to its original position 4-12 weeks post-childbirth.
 However if excessive force is placed on the linea alba during pregnancy, it can make it more difficult for your body's natural healing abilities to kick in.

 When we hear the words "core muscles" we generally tend to think about the more superficial muscles such as the rectus abdominis and obliques.
 However, there are several deeper muscles that play a vital role in the strength and rehabilitation of the core, especially when a diastasis separation is present.
 These deep abdominal muscles are what form your "Inner-Core Unit" and are explained in further detail below.

 Diaphragm: Serves as the main muscle of respiration and plays a vital role in the breathing process.

 Transverse Abdominis (TVA): The inner-most layer of all abdominal muscles.
 It serves to protect and stabilize the spine and pelvis.
 During childbirth, correct activation of the TVA muscle helps to deliver the baby.

 Pelvic Floor: Layer of muscles that support the pelvic organs (bladder, bowel, and uterus), and span the bottom of the pelvis.

 Multifidus: A series of muscles that attach to the spinal column.
 It functions together with the TVA and pelvic floor muscles to stabilize the lower back and pelvis before movement of the arms and/or legs occurs.